jdf18/Topaz/README.md

 ## License

-Topaz is licensed under the GPL-3.0 license.
+Topaz is licensed under the GNU LGPLv3 license.
 See the [LICENSE](https://github.com/jdf18/Topaz/blob/main/LICENSE) file for more details.